Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 ***Create DNA Nexus Interactive Workstation***

-For development purposes it can be helpful to create an interactive session with a DNA Nexus workstation in the cloud [:link:](https://wiki.dnanexus.com/developer-tutorials/cloud-workstations):
+For development purposes it can be helpful to create an interactive session with a DNA Nexus workstation in the cloud [:link:](https://wiki.dnanexus.com/developer-tutorials/cloud-workstations).
+We can use this instance to test/troubleshoot commands for bioinformatic tools in the pipeline.

 The default instance only has 4 cores, below we specify an instance with 8 cores.